-The research was conducted sequentially through the following key steps (Figure 1): reviewing the original study; searching comparative data sources; performing text mining; and conducting data analysis.
+The research was conducted sequentially through the following key steps: reviewing the primary study; identifying comparative data sources; performing text mining; and conducting data analysis.
 Finally, the results from the two sources in English and Vietnamese were compared.

 2.1.
-Review of original study
+Review of primary source

-The initial step involved downloading and reviewing the original research article by Islam to identify the essential skills required for graduates to meet the demands of the I4.0 work environment.10 The factors collected were the final results confirmed through the analysis conducted in the original study.
+The initial step involved downloading and reviewing the primary research article by Islam to identify the essential skills required for graduates to meet the demands of the I4.0 work environment.7 The factors collected were the final results confirmed through the analysis conducted in the original study.

-Drawing on prior research, the primary study by Islam, published in a Q1 journal, was selected for comparison.10 This study investigated whether students are prepared to enter the modern labor market and possess the skills and competencies required for I4.0.
+Drawing on prior research, the primary study by Islam, published in a Q1 journal, was selected for comparison.7 This study investigated whether students are prepared to enter the modern labor market and possess the skills and competencies required for I4.0.
 Data were collected through surveys at public and private universities in Bangladesh, with a model constructed and results validated to produce final findings.

 Notable differences exist between Bangladesh and Vietnam.
-Specifically, comparisons of educational systems highlight disparities in overall infrastructure, with Vietnam's more advanced information technology infrastructure facilitating online education and technology applications in education.11 Despite these differences, shared challenges in transforming education to meet I4.0 requirements create a comparable research context.
-Bangladesh and Vietnam are developing nations with similar demographic structures, with a high proportion of young populations,12 and no significant gender disparities.13 Both countries also have large student populations in higher education and face pressure to enhance workforce quality to meet I4.0 demands.
-As emerging Asian economies,14 their education sectors grapple with challenges in the digital transformation era.15 Indeed, both nations face the critical task of reforming education systems to equip students with the skills needed for a modern labor market increasingly driven by technology.
-Islam's study,10 which assessed students' readiness in Bangladesh for the contemporary labor market and identified necessary skills for new technological demands, is highly relevant to Vietnam, where students face similar requirements in the digital era.
+Specifically, comparisons of educational systems highlight disparities in overall infrastructure, with Vietnam's more advanced information technology infrastructure facilitating online education and technology applications in education.8 Despite these differences, shared challenges in transforming education to meet I4.0 requirements create a comparable research context.
+Bangladesh and Vietnam are developing nations with similar demographic structures, with a high proportion of young populations,9 and no significant gender disparities.10 Both countries also have large student populations in higher education and face pressure to enhance workforce quality to meet I4.0 demands.
+As emerging Asian economies,11 their education sectors grapple with challenges in the digital transformation era.12 Indeed, both nations face the critical task of reforming education systems to equip students with the skills needed for a modern labor market increasingly driven by technology.
+Islam's study,7 which assessed students' readiness in Bangladesh for the contemporary labor market and identified necessary skills for new technological demands, is highly relevant to Vietnam, where students face similar requirements in the digital era.
 These shared challenges outweigh the differences, reflecting common developmental goals.